-Despite their cost and scarcity, carpenters and cabinetmakers continued to use wrought nails well after they were obsolete because they could be
+Despite their cost and scarcity, carpenters and cabinetmakers continued to use wrought nails well after they were obsolete because they could be purposes, such as nailing furring to masonry, installing flooring, timber construction, and restoration work.

 WIRE NAILS - The modern, mass-produced wire nail became common on this continent in the 1880s.
 The first machines in the 1850s and 1860s were capable of only small, light nails for installing decorative hardware or making cigar boxes.
 Once the Bessemer process made steel plentiful, wire nail proCut nails have some fasten-ating advantages over other nails: